wanchain/wanchain-crosschain-walletcli/README.md

 Example 1: (Lock on BTC chain, redeem on WAN chain)

-    Alice wants to cross BTC coin from BTC chain to WAN chain.
-Firstly she needs lock BTC on the source chain(here the source chain is BTC), and redeem her BTC on the destination chain (here the destination chain is WAN).
+    Alice has BTC and WAN coins in her btc account and wan account.
+She wants to cross BTC from BTC chain to WAN chain.
+Firstly she needs lock BTC on the source chain(here the source chain is BTC), and redeem her BTC on the destination chain
+    (here the destination chain is WAN).

     step1: